From BR Bullpen

 Major League Career

 Porcello's debut in the Major Leagues came on April 9, 2009, as the Detroit Tigers played the Toronto Blue Jays in Toronto.
 He was facing Jays pitcher Ricardo Romero, who was also making his Big League debut in that game.
 This game was the first time ever that two first-round draft picks faced each other as starting pitchers making their debuts in the Majors.
 He allowed four earned runs in five plus innings, and he was charged with the 6-2 loss.
+He had a solid rookie season, going 14-9 with a 3.96 ERA over 31 starts and 170 2/3 innings.

 sources: Aflac All-American Bio